CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

 **API** : [`Ui.java`](../src/main/java/seedu/inbx0/ui/Ui.java)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `TaskListPanel`, `StatusBarFooter`, `BrowserPanel` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class and they can be loaded using the `UiPartLoader`.
+The UI consists of a `MainWindow` that is made up of multiple different parts e.g.`CommandBox`, `ResultDisplay`, `TaskListPanel`, `StatusBarFooter`, `BrowserPanel` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class and they can be loaded using the `UiPartLoader`.

-The `UI` component uses JavaFx UI framework.
+The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.<br>
  For example, the layout of the [`MainWindow`](../src/main/java/seedu/inbx0/ui/MainWindow.java) is specified in [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml)

 The `UI` component,
 * Executes user commands using the `Logic` component.
-* Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
+* Binds itself to specific data in the `Model` component so that the UI can auto-update when this data in the `Model` component changes.
 * Responds to events raised from various parts of the App and updates the UI accordingly.

 ### Logic component